Our Reptiles

 reptile bios

 Meet a few of our ambassador animals!
-Highlighted animals will be changed and added frequently, so check back to see your favorite!
+Highlighted animals will be changed and added periodically, so check back to see your favorite!

 Burmese python

-Say "hello" to Patrice, our large male Burmese python (Python bivittatus).
+Say "hello" to Thor, our large male Burmese python (Python bivittatus).
 This species has been portrayed in a very negative light due to the invasive population impacting the Florida Everglades.
-However, they are an intelligent, social, and extremely friendly species.
-Patrice comes along to every show and is the unofficial mascot.
+However, they are an intelligent, social, and usually friendly species.
+Come see Thor at the museum as well as an amazing display detailing Burmese python anatomy!

 western hognose snake

-Meet Theodore S. Boop (the "S" stands for snoot)!
-He is a young male Western hognose snake (Heterodon nasicus).
-Mr. S. Boop belongs to a facisnating species: they have evolved to "pop" toads , display Batesian mimicry, and burrow with their upturned snout scale!
+Meet Benjamin B. Boop!
+He is a male Western hognose snake (Heterodon nasicus).
+Mr. B. Boop belongs to a facisnating species: they have evolved to "pop" toads , display Batesian mimicry, and burrow with their upturned snout!
+You'll usually find Benjamin cruising around his enclosure, or snuggled tightly into his favorite thing in the world: his kapok seed pod.

 Rosy boa